danhitchcock/nano_tipper_z/README.md

 'projects' - Retrives a list of NanoCenter donation projects 'subreddit <subreddit> <'activate'/'deactivate'> <option>' - Subreddit Moderator Controls - Enabled Tipping on Your Sub (`silent`, `minimal`, `full`)
-'withdraw <amount or all> <user/address>' - Same as send
+'withdraw <amount or all> <user/address>' - Same as send 'opt-out' - Disables your account and donates your remaining Nano to the tipbot.
+'opt-in' - Reenables your account.
+Your Nano may or may not still be available.
 ```
 ### Control TipBot Behavior On Your Subreddit
 If you are a moderator of a subreddit, and would like to tipping to your sub, use the `subreddit` command.
 For example, for me to activate tipping on my /r/nano_tipper subreddit, I send a PM to the bot saying: